-Nunavut’s Quttirnipaaq park still on Canada’s World Heritage Site submission list
+Nunavut’s Quttinipaaq park still on Canada’s World Heritage Site submission list

 Parks Canada now seeks nominations to advisory committee on tentative list

-You can help weigh in on Canada’s nominations for future World Heritage sites, which include the tentative nomination of Quttinirpaaq National Park in Nunavut, Parks Canada.
+You can help weigh in on Canada’s nominations for future World Heritage sites, which include the tentative nomination of Quttinirpaaq National Park in Nunavut, Parks Canada says.

-Parks Canada has put out a call last month for nominees to a special ministerial advisory committee who will assist as Canada updates its nominations for World Heritage Sites.
+Parks Canada put out a call last month for nominees to a special ministerial advisory committee who will assist as Canada updates its nominations for World Heritage Sites.

-These are natural and cultural heritage properties “with strong potential” to be inscribed on the World Heritage List for their “outstanding universal value,” such as the pyramids of Egypt, the Great Barrier Reef in Australia, the Taj Mahal and Yellowstone National Park in the United States.
+These are natural and cultural heritage properties “with strong potential” to be inscribed on the World Heritage List for their “outstanding universal value,” such as the pyramids of Egypt, the Great Barrier Reef in Australia, the Taj Mahal in India and Yellowstone National Park in the United States.

 Properties can only be nominated for inscription on the World Heritage list if they are first included on a country’s tentative list.